 The vodka uses winter wheat and rye that is grown near Moscow.
 The fermented grains are distilled five times then combined with water.
 The water comes from northwestern Russia, near the border with Finland, and is filtered five times before it touches the distillate.

 Once the distillate and water are married, the vodka is filtered four times through birch charcoal.
 Between the water and vodka filtering, the finished vodka is left with virtually no impurities to disrupt the taste.
 Where some vodkas that promote this much filtration leave some undesirable qualities, Zyr does not.

 The three-stage tasting process is also quite interesting.
-Not only is the finished vodka tasted for quality before it's bottled, the undiluted distillate and the water are sampled to ensure everything is on the right track during the process.
+Not only is the finished vodka tasted for quality before it's bottled, but the undiluted distillate and the water are also sampled to ensure everything is on the right track during the process.
 Other distillers may take these steps as well, though some simply test the chemistry of the liquids to ensure they are within standard targets.

 Zyr is bottled at 40 percent alcohol by volume (80 proof).

 Zyr holds the aroma of clean, freshly cut grain.
 The entry is superiorly smooth and leads to a pristine palate that continues to display the grain.
 Overall, the vodka's taste has a very earthy nuance and relatively no medicinal notes.
 It finishes short and clean with an ever-so-slight sweetness.

 Zyr is versatile enough to drink however you choose.
 The bottle recommends it neat and because this vodka is so smooth and earthy, it's a great suggestion.
 The thick glass of the bottle helps the vodka chill quickly after just a few minutes in the freezer.